+So, what is Y4WC?

 As on organization our mission is to support early-career conservationists by empowering them to become catalysts for change in their communities and the future conservation leaders the world needs.

 As an organization, Y4WC promotes youth engagement and leadership within policymaking processes at the international level, most notably the Convention on International Trade in Endangered Species.

-Through this platform, and with the awesome power of the internet, we aim to facilitate an international network of peer to peer support and recognition, provide leadership and skills development resources and promote the sharing of diverse experiences, opinions and perspectives on the often complex issues of wildlife Conservation.
+Through our platforms, events, programs and campaigns we aim to facilitate an international network of peer-to-peer support and recognition, provide leadership and skills development resources and promote the sharing of diverse experiences, opinions and perspectives on the often complex issues of wildlife conservation.

 + Why did you create Y4WC, what is the need?

 Over half the world's population is under the age of 30 😮!
 Look at all the potential there is out there for these young people to get inspired, protect and conserve our wildlife and work for a more sustainable planet!
 But, if not given the proper network, tools and support this generation, our planet and it's wonderful wildlife will suffer.
 Therefore, Y4WC was created to provide that network, those tools and the much needed support for early-career consevationsts.
 It was created by early-career conservationsts for early-career conservations and their youth-led conservation projects worldwide to increase their visibility, funding opportunities and overall capacities.

 There is also the need to address the lack of youth participation in international decision making conventions.
 We as young conservationists will be future policy makers, advocates, researchers and experts in the field of wildlife conservation and the international trade of endangered species.
 It is imperitive that we are engaged, educated and empowerd now for the present and the future of wildlife conservation.